Zoe34/world-quiz/README.md

 ### Test Cases:
 - As a new user I can access the game by pasting the link https://zoe34.github.io/world-quiz/ into the browser
-- I can start the game by clicking "Start"
+- I can start the game by clicking "Start", this takes me to question 1
 - I can access the instructions for the game by clicking the "How to play" button
 !["start page" screenshot](/docs/screenshots/start.png)